Modern Slavery Statement

 This statement is made on behalf of LCN.com Limited pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.

-LCN.com Limited is registered in England and Wales and has offices in Hertfordshire.
-We are an Internet Service Provider for the private sector.
+LCN.com Limited t/a LCN is registered in England and Wales and has offices in Worcester, Reading and London.
+We have approximately 150 people spread across our three offices.
+We are an Internet Services Provider for the private sector.

 We have put in place a Modern Slavery Policy which is supported by other internal policies and HR processes such as our Whistleblowing Policy and Disciplinary Rules and Procedure.

 We ensure that our employees are aware and committed to preventing acts of modern slavery and human trafficking from occurring.
 The Directors are ultimately responsible for compliance internally and in our supplier relationships.